Financial Aid Process

 If you filled out the FAFSA, you’ll receive a Student Aid Report (SAR) after the federal government processes your paperwork.
 This can take three to five days if you submitted the document electronically and provide a valid email address.
 If you submit a paper form FAFSA and do not provide an email address, it could take three weeks for you to receive your SAR by postal mail.

 Your SAR includes a summary of all the information you provided.
 It also includes your Expected Family Contribution (EFC), which estimates how much your family is able to pay for your expenses that year.

 Copies of your SAR will be sent to every school you listed on your FAFSA.
 Each school that accepts you will use your SAR and EFC information to create a personalized financial aid package.
 Schools may also use the CSS Profile or another means of determining financial aid eligibility.

 You’ll receive a financial aid package along with any acceptance letter you receive from a college.

-The goal of any financial aid package is to make sure your financial needs are met for college, through a combination of family contribution, merit-based scholarships, different types of student loans and any other financial aid means.
+The goal of any financial aid package is to make sure your financial needs for college are met through a combination of family contribution, merit-based scholarships, student loans and any other financial aid means.
 Each financial aid package you receive will be different, although your EFC should remain fairly constant.

 Financial aid packages vary by school for two main reasons: